Maikon/personal_blog/_drafts/multi_tenant_whitelabel_application_phoenix.md

 mix phx.new fresco
 ```

-Once our application is created, run the relevant commands to set up the database and start the server:
+Once our application is created, run the relevant commands to set up the
+database and start the server in an interactive Elixir shell:

 ```bash
 cd fresco